-In May 2014, we announced top line results from our Phase 3 clinical trial of MM-398 in patients with metastatic pancreatic cancer whose cancer has progressed on treatment with gemcitabine.
+In May and June 2014, we announced results from our Phase 3 clinical trial of MM-398 in patients with metastatic pancreatic cancer whose cancer has progressed on treatment with gemcitabine.
 The primary endpoint of this trial was a statistically significant difference in overall survival between MM-398, alone or in combination with 5-fluorouracil, or 5-FU, and leucovorin, against a common control arm of the combination of 5-FU and leucovorin.
 The combination of MM-398 with 5-FU and leucovorin achieved the primary endpoint for this trial, with a statistically significant survival advantage compared to the control arm.
 MM-398 monotherapy did not achieve a statistically significant survival advantage compared to the control arm.
 The combination of MM-398 with 5-FU and leucovorin achieved an overall survival of 6.1 months, a 1.9 month improvement over the 4.2 month survival demonstrated by the control arm of 5-FU and leucovorin alone.
 The primary log-rank analysis of overall survival for the MM-398 combination arm was statistically significant (p=0.012) with a corresponding hazard ratio of 0.67.
-A statistically significant advantage for progression free survival was also observed in the combination arm.
-The most common Grade 3 or higher adverse events in the MM-398 combination arm were neutropenia (14.5%), fatigue (13.7%), diarrhea (12.8%) and vomiting (11.1%).
-Sepsis (3.4%) was the only serious life threatening event that occurred with a more than 2% difference between the MM-398 combination arm and the control arm.
+A statistically significant advantage in progression free survival was also observed in the combination arm, with a median of 3.1 months compared to 1.5 months in the control arm.
+The combination arm also showed a statistically significant difference in overall response rate compared to the control arm (16% and 1%, respectively, p<0.001).
+The most common non-hematologic Grade 3 and higher adverse events in the MM-398 combination arm were fatigue (14%), diarrhea (13%) and vomiting (11.1%).
+Hematologic grade 3 and higher adverse events included neutropenia, which was observed in 20% of patients as determined by objective laboratory values, and febrile neutropenia, which was observed in 2% of patients.
 The MM-398 monotherapy arm had a 4.9 month median overall survival, compared to 4.2 months in the control arm.
 For the monotherapy arm, the hazard ratio for overall survival was 0.99 with a corresponding p-value of 0.942.
 In general, patients experienced a higher level of adverse events with the MM-398 monotherapy dose and treatment schedule compared to patients who received the combination of MM-398 with 5-FU and leucovorin.